 You will have something like this:

 You will now see a white dropzone placed over the background image.
-Move and resize the dropzone so that it is placed roughly over the Strawberry in the backgound image.
+Move and resize the dropzone so that it is placed roughly over the Strawberry in the background image.
 You move the dropzone by pressing and dragging it to where you want it placed.
-You resize the dropzone by pressing the the lower right corner of the dropzone and dragging up/down or left/right to scale the dropzone to the right proportions.
+You resize the dropzone by pressing the lower right corner of the dropzone and dragging up/down or left/right to scale the dropzone to the right proportions.